Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

  1. Click  **Resource groups** button on upper left
  1. Choose the subscription your resource group resides in
  1. Use keywords to search or directly select your resource group in the list of resource groups
+ 1. You need to close the resource description page to add new resources

  Below are the steps to deploy the use case into your Azure subscription.
 Note that to condense the steps somewhat, **>** is used between repeated actions.
 For example: